-7. 'Good reason' for not taking action sooner
+6. 'Good reason' for not taking action sooner

-7.1 The following are examples of 'good reasons' for not taking action sooner, through either the Fit to Sit / Submit policy or the Study Break / Leave of Absence policy:
+6.1 The following are examples of 'good reasons' for not taking action sooner, through either the York Online Fit to Sit / Submit policy or the York Online Registration, Absence and Engagement policy:

-- a complex and ongoing medical condition which would have clearly impacted the student's ability to make informed decisions, and/or judge risk; - a medical condition where symptoms have been ongoing, and have impacted their studies, but which has only recently been diagnosed, or where the extent of the impact has only recently been realised;

-- severe issues outside the student's control which meant they were unavoidably prevented from seeking support or taking a break from studies; - where the student was given misleading advice or incorrect information regarding this policy by an employee of the University, or an employee of the Students' Union (YUSU) or Graduate Students' Association (including full-time officers), or an individual or company employed or contracted to act on the University's behalf.
+- a complex and ongoing medical condition which would have clearly impacted the student's ability to make informed decisions, and/or judge risk; - a medical condition where symptoms have been ongoing, and have impacted their studies, but which has only recently been diagnosed, or where the extent of the impact has only recently been realised; - severe issues outside the student's control which meant they were unavoidably prevented from seeking support or taking a break from studies; - where the student was given misleading advice or incorrect information regarding this policy by an employee of the University, or an employee of the Students' Union (YUSU) or Graduate Students' Association (GSA) (including full-time officers), or an individual or company employed or contracted to act on the University's behalf.

-7.2 The following are not considered to be 'good reasons':
+6.2 The following are not considered to be 'good reasons':

-- a belief that the University would not take the issue seriously; - ignorance of the Leave of Absence or Fit to Sit / Submit policies; - where the student was given misleading advice or incorrect information regarding this policy by another student; - believing or hoping that they would do well enough in the module(s) not to need to take a break from studies; - general embarrassment / a reluctance to disclose their circumstances; - deciding not to disclose their circumstances because they wanted to demonstrate that they could succeed without help; - being reluctant to disclose their circumstances, including being reluctant because they belong to, or grew up in, a culture in which problems are not openly discussed or disclosed to others.
+- retrospective consideration of module results, including arguments that the student's performance in a specific assessment was surprising, disappointing or out of character; - continuing to register for modules because they were unwilling to extend their programme end date; - a belief that the University would not take the issue seriously; - ignorance of the student support policies and procedures available at the time that the student was affected (e.g. policies regarding Leave of Absence or Fit to Sit / Submit procedures); - that the student received a reminder about an upcoming payment deadline; such reminders are intended to help students plan and are an opportunity to report problems with their studies to the University; - where the student was given misleading advice or incorrect information regarding this policy by another student; - believing or hoping that they would do well enough in the module(s) not to need to take a break from studies; - deciding not to disclose their circumstances because they wanted to demonstrate that they could succeed without help; - general embarrassment or being reluctant to disclose their circumstances, including being reluctant because they belong to, or grew up in, a culture in which problems are not openly discussed or disclosed to others.
 This is not accepted as a good reason for non-disclosure of exceptional circumstances at the appropriate time because it would be unjust to accept claims from some students but not others on the basis of assumptions about cultural norms based on a student's nationality, ethnicity or religious faith.
+The

-The University does not discriminate against students on the basis of nationality, ethnicity, faith or any other protected characteristic under the Equality Act 2010.
+University does not discriminate against students on the basis of nationality, ethnicity, faith or any other protected characteristic under the Equality Act 2010.

-7.3 Evidence is required to support the student's reason for not taking action sooner, wherever possible.
+6.3 Evidence is required to support the student's reason for not taking action sooner, wherever possible.
 This may be evidence that is also submitted to support the Repeat Study request, or specific evidence to support the reason for the delay.